 - Facet Thermal Ablation uses a laser to deaden the pain-causing nerve of facet joints, which are structures that connect the vertebrae and support the movement of your spine.

 Some patients suffer from more than one condition, in which case multiple spine procedures can be performed together to limit the investment of time and expense.
-If you are considering surgery for your neck pain, contact the professionals at LSI for more information about our revolutionary procedures to help you rediscover a life without pain.
+If you are considering surgery for your neck pain, contact the professionals at Laser Spine Institute for more information about our revolutionary procedures to help you rediscover a life without pain.